 - If appropriate, collect relevant written evidence.
-This evidence will be treated in strict confidence and will be held in a secure place. - Involve the Approved Provider or Licensee in the conflict resolution as required. - Should it be necessary to interview relevant people concerning the grievance, their involvement should be kept to the minimum necessary to establish the facts. - Third parties providing evidence must also be made aware that the matter is to be kept confidential.
+This evidence will be treated in strict confidence and will be held in a secure place - Involve the Approved Provider or Director in the conflict resolution as required - Should it be necessary to interview relevant people concerning the grievance, their involvement should be kept to the minimum necessary to establish the facts - Third parties providing evidence must also be made aware that the matter is to be kept confidential.

-Should the grievance or complaint be lodged against another person(s), these person(s) will be interviewed separately and impartially.
+Should the grievance or complaint be lodged against another person(s), these persons will be interviewed separately and impartially.
 Individuals must be given the opportunity to respond fully to the allegations and may have another person present, as a support person, if they wish.
 If after investigation, it is concluded that the grievance is substantiated:

-- Both parties will be told of the decision and the reason for it. - Immediate and appropriate steps will be taken to prevent the grievance from recurring. - If after investigation, it is concluded that the grievance is not substantiated both parties will be notified of the decision and the reason. - The family will be informed that if they are not satisfied with any decision relating to the grievance procedure that they should consult with an external body for further advice such as the Regulatory Authority. - If the grievance or complaint is of a serious nature, the Nominated Supervisor is responsible to inform the Regulatory Authority.
+- Both parties will be told of the decision and the reason for it - Immediate and appropriate steps will be taken to prevent the grievance from recurring - If after investigation, it is concluded that the grievance is not substantiated both parties will be notified of the decision and the reason - The family will be informed that if they are not satisfied with any decision relating to the grievance procedure that they should consult with an external body for further advice such as the Regulatory Authority - If the grievance or complaint is of a serious nature, or there is a reasonable belief the complaint is any allegation of sexual or physical abuse the Approved Provider is responsible to inform the Regulatory Authority.